intel352/riiak/README.md

     $bucket->newObject('riak_developer_1')->setData($data)->store();

 ## Fetching Objects ##
-Objects can be retrieved from a bucket using the RiiakBucket::get() method
+Objects can be retrieved from a bucket using the \riiak\Bucket::get() method

     # Save the object to Riak
     $person = $bucket->get('riak_developer_1');

-This method returns a [RiiakObject](https://bitbucket.org/intel352/riiak/wiki/class/RiiakObject)
+This method returns a [Object](https://bitbucket.org/intel352/riiak/wiki/class/Object)

 ## Modifying Objects ##
-Objects can be modified using the RiiakObject::store() method
+Objects can be modified using the \riiak\Object::store() method

     # Update the object
     $person = $bucket->get('riak_developer_1');
     $person->data['company'] = 'Google';
     $person->store();

-This method returns a [RiiakObject](https://bitbucket.org/intel352/riiak/wiki/class/RiiakObject)
+This method returns a [Object](https://bitbucket.org/intel352/riiak/wiki/class/Object)

 ## Deleting Objects ##
-Objects can be deleted using the RiiakObject::delete() method
+Objects can be deleted using the \riiak\Object::delete() method

     # Update the object
     $person = $bucket->get('riak_developer_1');
     $person->delete();

-This method returns a [RiiakObject](https://bitbucket.org/intel352/riiak/wiki/class/RiiakObject)
+This method returns a [Object](https://bitbucket.org/intel352/riiak/wiki/class/Object)

 ## Adding a Link ##
-Links can be added using RiiakObject::addLink()
+Links can be added using \riiak\Object::addLink()

     # Add a link from John to Dave
     $john = $bucket->get('riak_developer_1');
     $dave = $bucket->get('riak_developer_2');
     $john->addLink($dave, 'friend')->store();

-This method returns a [RiiakObject](https://bitbucket.org/intel352/riiak/wiki/class/RiiakObject)
+This method returns a [Object](https://bitbucket.org/intel352/riiak/wiki/class/Object)

 ## Removing a Link ##
-Links can be removed using RiiakObject::removeLink()
+Links can be removed using \riiak\Object::removeLink()

     # Remove the link from John to Dave
     $john = $bucket->get('riak_developer_1');
     $dave = $bucket->get('riak_developer_2');
     $john->removeLink($dave, 'friend')->store();

-This method returns a [RiiakObject](https://bitbucket.org/intel352/riiak/wiki/class/RiiakObject)
+This method returns a [Object](https://bitbucket.org/intel352/riiak/wiki/class/Object)

 ## Retrieving Links ##
-An object's links can be retrieved using RiiakObject::getLinks()
+An object's links can be retrieved using \riiak\Object::getLinks()

     # Retrieve all of John's links
     $john = $bucket->get('riak_developer_1');